flywheel-io/gears/spec/v0/readme.md

 ## The base directory

 To be a flywheel gear, you must have a specific folder in the container: `/flywheel/v0`.
 This indicates that it’s a flywheel gear.

-All following references to folders are assumed to be relative to this folder.<br>
+All following references to folders are assumed to be relative to this folder.
-For example, the `input` dir will be located at `/flywheel/v0/input`.

 ### The manifest